Book Review by Andy Ghillyer

 So, what does this mean for generalists?
 Has opportunity simply passed them by?
 Epstein quotes officials and coaches from the Great Britain Summer Olympics team in arguing the exact opposite.
 They developed a program to encourage adults to try new sports as “late developers,” or “slow bakers,” only to see many of them go on to Olympic success.

 The author also presents a fascinating comparative between the highly-driven and laser-focused Tiger Woods and World Champion tennis star Roger Federer.
 While Earl Woods pushed his son, Federer’s parents pulled their son to explore a wide range of sports, even though his mother was a tennis coach.
 By the time Federer gave-up his second favorite sport – soccer – in favor of tennis, many of his contemporaries already had years of Woods-like coaching and conditioning under their belts.
 Surprisingly, none of that mattered.

 The attraction of the “Tiger Path” is easy to see.
 Highly efficient, clear metrics (10,000 hours), with zero distractions.
 For Epstein and his research data, the greater achievement lies in being willing to experiment, fail, and simply explore without the intense pressure of a pre-destined development path.
 Range offers detailed research data and a diverse selection of case studies to support the compelling argument that specialization should be the exception rather than the rule.

-Soundview subscribers get in-depth summaries of the key concepts in best-selling business books (like Range) delivered to them every month!
+Soundview subscribers get 15-minute summaries of the key concepts in best-selling business books (like Range) delivered to them every week!
 Take your career to new heights by staying up-to-date with the trends and ideas affecting business leaders around the globe.
-Download a free sample now.
+Sign up for a free trial now.